-The Restlet Framework project is very different from Groovy.
+The Restlet Framework project, a great help for developers to start your API design and creation, is very different from Groovy.
 I thought about how I could apply lessons from Groovy to Restlet.
 One of the things that a community needs is a method of communication.
 In my first six months at Restlet, I moved the Restlet Framework discussions to a new Google Groups mailing list.
 I also started to write a free weekly newsletter about the API industry.
 This is information of general interest to the community and is not specific to Restlet.
 By helping the community in small ways, I hope to make it easier for members to help themselves, both with usage as well as general education.

 Learning 2: Mobile Developers Are Important to Your Project

 It seems every company talks about supporting mobile and every project is moving in that direction.
 With Groovy 2.4, we started to support Android.
 This quickly proved to be a popular addition and even large companies like the New York Times started to use Groovy to build their Android mobile apps.

 Mobile is one of the main driving forces of the API economy.
 Restlet already works with mobile developers.
 The things I learned around Groovy have a more subtle influence on how I work with the Restlet community.
 I used to think of Groovy as a backend language.
 When it started to be used more widely on mobile devices, I realized that it could be much more.
 In a similar way, API design and development were primarily done by backend developers.
 After working with the Restlet community, I realize that more people care about API development, including some of the people focused on mobile development.